Discover who lived in your house before you with address search

 The address search tool also recognises abbreviations ('St' for 'Street', 'Rd' for 'Road' etc).

-As usual with our search forms, none of the fields are required.
-Therefore you can easily find all instances of a particular road name we have if you are not sure of any of the other historical information.
+On Findmypast's search pages, you don't need to fill in all of the fields.
+Therefore, you can easily find all instances of a particular road name we have if you are not sure of any of the other historical information.
+Watch this video for a quick recap on the steps for searching by address.